brendanmcc02/masters-thesis/literature-review/career-counselling-literature-review.md

 * passion is not a factor to be ignored when considering career, but it shouldn't be the only focus - which is the main problem with this advice
 * assumes that passions pre-exist (fixed) and cannot be developed (anti-growth mindset)
     * TODO could probably find a Dweck study on this
+    * dweck's mindset book could be worth mentioning, but that refers to qualities/traits of a person that can be changed, not necessarily passions, so that's worth checking.
 * creates a false idea that when you are working on something you love, it is easy and frictionless
     * see [here](#implicit-theories-of-interest-finding-your-passion-or-developing-it)
 * financially risky - the types of jobs that are often targeted when people say "follow your passion" (e.g. artist, sports player, etc.) are incredibly high-risk
-* ignorant to people who have difficult financial backgrounds and want to make a living
+    * this is ignorant and poor advice to people who do not have financial safety nets, and thus less financial risk tolerance

 ## [Gemini Report](https://gemini.google.com/u/1/app/b6267c0fa0de9643)
 * Nothing too novel tbh, doesn't give academic citations, so it's mostly argumentative as opposed to scientific, which isn't really something I'm looking for with my literature review

 ## [Implicit Theories of Interest: Finding Your Passion or Developing It?](https://gregorywalton-stanford.weebly.com/uploads/4/9/4/4/49448111/okeefedweckwalton_2018.pdf)
-* One of the authors is Carol Dweck!
-* Challenges the notion that passions are pre-formed/existing
+* ~~Challenges the notion that passions are pre-formed/existing~~
+    * she doesn't propose that growth or fixed theory is true and false respectively
+    * it just presents two different mindsets of the world, and how people with these mindsets perform in the real world
+    * very important to acknowledge! it may be the case that growth theory doesn't exist, but the mindset is more useful (useful fiction; heuristic)
+    * but in her mindset book, she claims that many traits are malleable, so I suppose there is truth to it beyond being "a useful, pragmatic fiction".
 * can check [google trend for "find your passion"](https://trends.google.com/trends/explore?q=find%20your%20passion&hl=en-GB)
     * might be useful in the section where this idea is critiqued
 * growth theory is a much better theory when facing challenges, as an implicit assumption of fixed theory is that work should come easy and effortless to people when you are working on your passion.